cerndb/spark-dashboard/README.md

 Instead of using metrics.properties, you may prefer to use Spark configuration options directly.
 It's a matter of convenience and depends on your use case.
 This is an example of how to do it:
 ```
-# InfluxDB endpoint, point to the host where the InfluxDB container is running
+# VictoriaMetrics Graphite endpoint, point to the host where the VictoriaMetrics container is running
-INFLUXDB_ENDPOINT=`hostname`
+VICTORIAMETRICS_ENDPOINT=`hostname`

 bin/spark-shell (or spark-submit or pyspark)
 --conf "spark.metrics.conf.*.sink.graphite.class"="org.apache.spark.metrics.sink.GraphiteSink" \
---conf "spark.metrics.conf.*.sink.graphite.host"=$INFLUXDB_ENDPOINT \
+--conf "spark.metrics.conf.*.sink.graphite.host"=$VICTORIAMETRICS_ENDPOINT \
 --conf "spark.metrics.conf.*.sink.graphite.port"=2003 \
 --conf "spark.metrics.conf.*.sink.graphite.period"=10 \
 --conf "spark.metrics.conf.*.sink.graphite.unit"=seconds \